Great Northern, Piccadilly and Brompton Railway: Co-operation and consolidation, 1906–1913

 The UERL's three tube railway companies were still legally separate entities, with their own management, shareholder and dividend structures.
 There was duplicated administration between the three companies and, to streamline the management and reduce expenditure, the UERL announced a bill in November 1909 that would merge the Piccadilly, the Hampstead and the Bakerloo Tubes into a single entity, the London Electric Railway (LER), although the lines retained their own individual branding.
-The bill received royal assent on 26 July 1910 as the London Electric Railway Amalgamation Act, 1910.
+The bill received royal assent on 26 July 1910 as the London Electric Railway Amalgamation Act 1910 (10 Edw.
+7. & 1 Geo.
+5. c. xxxii).
 This took effect on 1 July that year.

 In October 1911, the Piccadilly tube platforms at Earl's Court station became the first on the Underground network to be served by escalators when a link between the District and Piccadilly platforms was created.

 In November 1912, a bill was publicised under the LER name that included a plan to extend the Piccadilly tube tracks westwards from Hammersmith to connect to the L&SWR's Richmond branch tracks.
 The District line already ran trains over this route, and the Piccadilly tube service would provide additional connections.
-The bill received assent as the London Electric Railway Act, 1913 on 15 August 1913.
+The bill received assent as the London Electric Railway Act 1913 (3 & 4 Geo.
+5. c. xcvii) on 15 August 1913.
 The advent of World War I prevented work on the extension starting.
 Post-war, a shortage of funds and other priorities meant that the extension was postponed until the early 1930s.